An In-Depth Look at Genmab ADR's (GMAB) Stock Performance - News Heater

-The stock of Genmab ADR (GMAB) has seen a -5.69% decrease in the past week, with a -9.14% drop in the past month, and a -17.57% decrease in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 1.54% for GMAB.
-The simple moving average for the past 20 days is -8.22% for GMAB’s stock, with a -14.83% simple moving average for the past 200 days.
+The stock of Genmab ADR (GMAB) has seen a -6.76% decrease in the past week, with a -14.30% drop in the past month, and a -19.59% decrease in the past quarter.
+The volatility ratio for the week is 2.29%, and the volatility levels for the past 30 days are at 1.67% for GMAB.
+The simple moving average for the last 20 days is -7.97% for GMAB’s stock, with a simple moving average of -15.74% for the last 200 days.

 Is It Worth Investing in Genmab ADR (NASDAQ: GMAB) Right Now?

-The price-to-earnings ratio for Genmab ADR (NASDAQ: GMAB) is 32.94x, which is above its average ratio.
-Moreover, the 36-month beta value for GMAB is 0.75.
-Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 3 as “overweight,” 13 as “hold,” and 3 as “sell.”
+Genmab ADR (NASDAQ: GMAB) has a higher price-to-earnings ratio of 32.50x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.75.
+Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 3 as “overweight,” 13 as “hold,” and 3 as “sell.”

 GMAB) stock’s latest price update

-Genmab ADR (NASDAQ: GMAB)’s stock price has plunge by -6.49relation to previous closing price of 35.28.
-Nevertheless, the company has seen a -5.69% plunge in its stock price over the last five trading sessions.
+Genmab ADR (NASDAQ: GMAB)’s stock price has soared by 0.84 in relation to previous closing price of 32.28.
+Nevertheless, the company has seen a loss of -6.76% in its stock price over the last five trading days.
 Market Watch reported 2023-09-05 that Zai Lab Ltd.’s American depositary receipts ZLAB, +2.47% jumped 14% premarket on Tuesday after Seagen Inc. SGEN, +0.89% and Genmab A/S GMAB, +0.24% announced that Tivdak, their treatment for cervical cancer, improved patients’ overall survival in a late-stage study.

 Stock Fundamentals for GMAB